 rnormG,d= 11+ekd-a-i∈GCi,d

 Here, G is the set of ABC transporters present in a genotype: ABC1+… ABC16+, and Ci,d is the clearance coefficient of a given ABC transporter for a given drug (i.e. Ci,d=k[∆di]).
 Importantly, a dose response curve in this form can be expressed as the activation of a sigmoid neuron, where kd-a is collapsed into a single bias term B, and Ci,d are the weights learned as inputs to this neuron from the ABC transporters.
-As each transporter must act to lower effective drug concentration in this model, we constrain Ci,d to be positive.
+As each transporter must act to lower effective drug concentration in this model, we constrain Ci,d to be non-negative.

 We then model compensatory activation between ABC transporters.
 To do this, we first decompose the clearance coefficient of each ABC transporter Ci,d.
 That is, each ABC transporter is also given a degree of activity (a value between 0 and 1) which depends on the genotype - Ai,G. This activation variable is modelled as being dependent on genotype G, but not the drug d.
 In this extension, Ci,d is the product of Ai,G and Ei,d, a ‘maximal’ efflux/clearance capacity of a given transporter for a given drug (Ci,d=Ai,GEi,d):